What Is Classical Conditioning in Dog Training?

 No—it works for dogs of all ages.
 While puppies may form associations more quickly, older dogs are still learning every day.
 In fact, classical conditioning is often essential for rescue dogs, trauma survivors, and dogs with fear-based behaviors, because it helps reshape emotional responses without pressure.

-❓ Can classical conditioning fix behavior problems?
+❓ Can classical conditioning in Dog Training fix behavior problems?

 It depends on the problem.
 Classical conditioning in dog training doesn’t directly teach behaviors like “sit” or “stay” (that’s operant conditioning), but it lays the groundwork.
 It helps eliminate fear, anxiety, or hesitation that often blocks learning.
 It’s a game-changer for: